stoplightio/studio/docs/Basics/web-vs-desktop-app.md

 ## Studio Web

 The Studio Web interface is ideal for collaboration and working real time with existing hosted git repositories.

-It is also where you will manage all your documentation.
+In the past it was a standalone tool, but it is now part of the larger [Stoplight Platform](https://stoplight.io/welcome) ecosystem, which provides hosted documentation, an Explorer for searching across multiple APIs, a design library, and all sorts of other powerful stuff.

 ## Studio Desktop

-The Studio Desktop application provides an offline-first, native interface for designing and modeling your APIs.
+The [Studio Desktop](https://stoplight.io/studio/) application provides an offline-first, native interface for designing and modeling your APIs.
 It also allows you to work directly with local files and folders on your computer.

-## Differences

-There used to be a few differences in previous versions, e.g.: publishing was web only and mocking was desktop only, but now they are at feature parity for everything that matters.
-Studio Web will let you download a project to your computer, but Studio Desktop doesn't need to as the files are already on your computer.
+This standalone tool can be used to edit the contents of any projects, whether they're linked to Stoplight Platform or not.